RQ-W/CDFD/README.md

 # CDFD
-Robust Channel Refinement and Spatial Confidence Mining for Cross-Domain Object Detection The code will be available soon.
+**Robust Channel Refinement and Spatial Confidence Mining for Cross-Domain Object Detection**.

+The code will be available soon.